nastyagurskaya/file-sorting-test-app/README.md

 ## Design decisions

-**`int` for Number.** The data comes from our own generator (numbers 1–99 999), so there is no unbounded external range to guard against.
+**`int` for Number.** The data comes from our own generator (numbers 1–99,999), so there is no unbounded external range to guard against.
 A number outside `int` range fails `int.TryParse` and is handled as a malformed line, not a crash.

 **Split on the first `". "` only.** The `String` part may contain dots and digits itself (`32.
 Cherry is the best`), so everything after the first separator is text.

 **`StringComparer.Ordinal`.** Deterministic, independent of the machine's culture, and allocation-free.
-Case-insensitive comparison via `ToLower()` would allocate a string on every comparison — billions of allocations on a 100 GB sort — and culture-aware comparison would change results between machines.
+Case-insensitive comparison via `ToLower()` would allocate a string on every comparison (billions of allocations on a 100 GB sort), and culture-aware comparison would change results between machines.
 As a consequence the order is case-sensitive: `Apple` < `Banana` < `apple`.

-**Minimal structure.** Four projects (`Generator`, `Sorter`, `Shared`, `Tests`), concrete classes, no interfaces, factories or DI.
-Every piece has exactly one implementation, so an abstraction layer would add indirection without adding flexibility. `Shared` holds only the line format (`LineRecord`) and the ordering (`LineComparer`), so both programs agree on it.
+**Minimal structure.** Four projects (`Generator`, `Sorter`, `Shared`, `Tests`), concrete classes, no interfaces of our own, no factories or DI.
+Every piece has exactly one implementation, so an abstraction layer would add indirection without adding flexibility.
+The only interface is the framework's `IComparer<LineRecord>`, which `Span.Sort` and `PriorityQueue` require. `Shared` holds the line format (`LineRecord`), the ordering (`LineComparer`) and the size parser both command lines use (`SizeParser`), so both programs agree on them.

 **Byte-bounded chunks.** Line lengths vary, so a fixed line count would give unpredictable memory use.
 Counting input bytes gives the same budget for every chunk regardless of what the lines look like.

-**Only phase 1 is parallel.** Parsing and sorting chunks is CPU-bound and each chunk is independent.
-One reader feeds N workers through a bounded `Channel` (capacity 2), so a fast reader waits for the workers instead of piling chunks up in memory.
+**Only phase 1 is parallel.** Sorting chunks is CPU-bound and each chunk is independent.
+One reader parses the input and feeds N workers, which sort and write the chunks, through a bounded `Channel` (capacity 2), so a fast reader waits for the workers instead of piling chunks up in memory.
 Workers hand emptied chunk buffers back to the reader for reuse.
 Phase 2 stays single-threaded: it is one ordered stream, and parallel reads from the same disk compete for I/O rather than speeding it up.

 **Multi-pass merge.** Each open run costs a file handle and a ~1 MB read buffer.
-100 GB in 64 MB chunks is ~1 600 runs, which would exceed common file-descriptor limits (256 on macOS by default) and hold ~1.6 GB of buffers.
-Merging in groups of 64 bounds both and costs one extra pass over the data at that size.
+100 GB in 64 MB chunks is ~1,600 runs, which would exceed common file-descriptor limits (256 on macOS by default) and hold ~1.6 GB of buffers.
+Merging in groups of 64 bounds both and costs one intermediate pass at that size (1,600 runs → 25 → final).
 Each group's inputs are deleted as soon as they are merged, so temp space stays around 1× the data.

 **Memory model.** Peak memory in phase 1 is roughly `chunkSize × (workers + 3)`: one chunk being read, up to two waiting in the channel, and one per worker.
-A chunk's in-memory cost is about 3× its size in the file (UTF-16 strings, object headers, record array); this was measured at ~725 MB of live data for four 64 MB chunks.
+A chunk's in-memory cost is about 3× its size in the file (UTF-16 strings, object headers, record array); live data measured ~725 MB at one worker.
 So `chunkSize × (workers + 3) × 3` has to fit in RAM.
+Emptied buffers waiting for reuse keep their record arrays, which adds a little on top.
 Process RSS runs higher than that, because the GC collects lazily when it is not under memory pressure.
 Phase 2 needs about `mergeFactor × 1 MB`.

 **Default of 4 workers.** In the measurement below, going from 4 to 10 workers saves ~6% of the time, while each extra worker adds a chunk's worth of memory.
 The bottleneck past that point is the single reader, which parses every line, and the single-threaded merge.